phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 * We want to be able to white label this.
 This means that we need to be able to change the display of the components
     * Some of this can be css, but that is often painful to get right.
 The css grows and becomes too hard for humans to understand
+    * Not all of it is css.
+We might have different components and the logic might change in minor ways
 * We want to be able to change the framework we use to display the components
     * For example, we might want to use 'react native' for mobile.
     * Companies change their 'preferred library' constantly (say every 5 years).
 We want this to be easy for us
     * Versions have breaking changes.
 This layer makes it much easier to swap in the old and new to compare the differences (it can be a feature flag, and that is almost impossible with this)
+* We want to have feature flags and have the 'old' and 'new' running at the same time.
+Even for high impacting changes
+    * This is a very common use case.
+We want to be able to compare the two easily
+    * We want to be able to switch between the two easily
 * We want A/B testing
 * We want to be able to add in higher order things such as profiling and metrics easily without changing the code